isomerpages/csc-knowledge/_ethos-issue-25/Moving the Conversation: Cultivating Public Participation and Goodwill in a New Era of Challenges.md

 <h3>From Exclusive Competence to Inclusive Learning</h3>

 <p>One of the hardest things for civil servants—particularly in places like Singapore where there has been a tradition of government competence— is being ready to admit that you don't have all the answers.
-And it is made particularly difficult in contemporary societies in which through forensic</p>

-<div class="break">
-<p class="break1">"While it is important for institutions to open up and be more inclusive, what’s also important is for people to talk to each other."</p>
-</div>

-<p>social media, one is easily judged as incompetent, thereby leading  people  to question your legitimacy.
+And it is made particularly difficult in contemporary societies in which through forensic social media, one is easily judged as incompetent, thereby leading  people  to question your legitimacy.
 But this is also why it is important to involve people in decision-making, so that they learn that nobody, no matter who or where they are,  has all the answers.
 Pretending that you do have all the answers is a much more dangerous game to play than admitting you don’t—because you are going to be found out.
 There is no getting away from this, because of the complex problems we face and because of a 24-hour, sensationalist media that thrives on prurient headlines and clickbait.</p>

+<div class="break">
+<p class="break1">While it is important for institutions to open up and be more inclusive, what’s also important is for people to talk to each other.</p>
+</div>

 <p>The alternative to pretending that all the right processes are already in place and success is absolutely guaranteed, is to start talking from the standpoint that our reality has become fundamentally different.
 And that while public servants are highly trained to operate in this ﬁeld, they are also grappling with the changes, and are going to need the help and the input of other people around them.
 And these are complex problems for which everyone is still learning. </p>